guychenya/cognate/README.md

 - ✅ **Future-proof** - Works with new models added to OpenRouter

 **How it works:**
-- Each Claudish instance creates a temporary settings file with custom status line
+- Each Cognate instance creates a temporary settings file with custom status line
 - Settings use `--settings` flag (doesn't modify global Claude Code config)
 - Status line uses simple bash script with ANSI colors (no external dependencies!)
 - Displays actual OpenRouter model ID from `CLAUDISH_ACTIVE_MODEL_NAME` env var
 - Context tracking uses model-specific sizes for our shortlist, 100k fallback for others
-- Temp files are automatically cleaned up when Claudish exits
+- Temp files are automatically cleaned up when Cognate exits
 - Each instance is completely isolated - run multiple in parallel!

 **Per-instance isolation:**
 - ✅ Doesn't modify `~/.claude/settings.json`
 - ✅ Each instance has its own config
-- ✅ Safe to run multiple Claudish instances in parallel
+- ✅ Safe to run multiple Cognate instances in parallel
 - ✅ Standard Claude Code unaffected
 - ✅ Temp files auto-cleanup on exit
 - ✅ No external dependencies (bash only, no jq!)